PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

   [piece])
 ```

-Six pieces—five transducers and one reducer—collectively implement the accidental algorithm.
+Eight pieces—seven transducers and one reducer—collectively implement the accidental algorithm.
 Each piece is focused and manageable.
-As the stream flows through the pipeline, each step transforms it for the next: adding data, modifying positions, grouping events, all in preparation for the reducer where the decisions are made.
+As the stream flows through the pipeline, each step transforms it for the next: adding data, modifying positions, consolidating voices, filtering, grouping events, all in preparation for the reducer where the decisions are made.

 ### How Data Flows Through the Pipeline